drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

-During my time there, I contributed in various capacities: helping DGs transition from [ColdFusion](https://en.wikipedia.org/wiki/Adobe_ColdFusion) to [PHP](https://en.wikipedia.org/wiki/PHP), delivering [internal technical sessions](https://code.europa.eu/ecphp/sessions), analysing and setting-up solutions to unify development environments, setting up servers "in the cloud" and developing foundational tools for all PHP teams.
+During my time there, I contributed in various capacities: helping DGs transition from [ColdFusion](https://en.wikipedia.org/wiki/Adobe_ColdFusion) to [PHP](https://en.wikipedia.org/wiki/PHP), delivering [internal technical sessions](https://code.europa.eu/ecphp/sessions), analysing and setting up solutions to unify development environments, setting up servers "in the cloud" and developing foundational tools for all PHP teams.
 [Symfony](https://symfony.com/) was our go-to framework though some teams made other choices, which was perfectly fine, showcasing the flexibility inherent in open source and after all, it was still PHP.